slimndap/jeero/readme.txt

 Subscription rates will range from €20 - €30 per month, depending on your total number of events.

 == Changelog ==

+= 1.0.3 =
+Adds support for the Modern Events Calendar plugin.

 = 1.0.2 =
 Fixes several import issues with the All In One Event Calendar plugin.
 Adds featured images support to All In One Event Calendar and The Events Calendar imports.